tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/02_AlphaFold2_Accuracy_Assessment.md

 - You'll note that for the pLDDT plots, that the multiple sequence alignment is plotted with a bar on the side to tell you how similar those sequences were to your query sequence (in this case each of the Cas12a-CW mutant)

+??? question "Do you see a region in the MSA plot that seems more conserved?"

 ??? question "How does this coverage seem to affect the confidence in each residues position in the pLDDT plots?"